moizchhatriwala/Appcelerator-titanium-healthkit-module/ios/README.md

-# Axway Titanium iOS Project
+# Axway Titanium Healthkit Module

-This is a skeleton Titanium iOS module project.
-Modules can be used to extend the functionality of Titanium by providing additional native code that is compiled into your application at build time and can expose certain APIs into JavaScript.
+This module can be used for integrating iOS healthkit framework in your application.
+This module can help you to preform following functionality using latest Appcelerator titanium sdk.
+1.

 ## Naming